 Acoustic or Electric Guitar for Beginners?

 The choice is yours.
-Hopefully this article gave you a few things to think about.
-The most important thing is that you take that first step and start learning guitar.
+Hopefully, this article gave you a few things to think about.
+The most important thing is that you take that first step and start learning to play guitar.
 Find an instrument that inspires you, and get playing!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Mr. Phil on June 27, 2019:

 I agree that the acoustic guitar is the most versatile instruments out there and and popular acoustic related is increasing yearly.
 Even the electric player are switching to acoustic guitar.